The Reality of Dakka (Crew Served Weapons)

 The Reality of Dakka

 It would seem that more firepower is desirable in all situations where it can be supported and deemed appropriate.
 This does come with some caveats, though.
-Not only did most our interview subjects find that the application of crew served weapons fire is most appropriate in specific scenarios, but that when it is employed, it’s typically best en masse.
+Not only did most of our interview subjects find that the application of crew served weapons fire is most appropriate in specific scenarios, but that when it is employed, it’s typically best en masse.
 Even the U.S.M.C. is also of the opinion that ” the preferred method for employing [dakka] is by section from a base(s) of fire from which the guns can mass their fires in a continuous, accurate, heavy volume” (MCWP 3-15.1, pg.6-6).

 Some of the Dakka, Some of the Time

 It’s far from a perfect solution, though.
 If for example, sufficiently effective plunging or grazing fire is not employed against a target by a machine gun position, as well as left unsupported by other intermediate arms ad fire, then a dead space may be inadvertently created.
-This dead space “that is not covered by other weapons systems could provide the enemy the opportunity to penetrate friendly lines”(MCWP 3-15.1, pg.6-12) and may endanger the CSW system altogether, ultimately failing in its role of suppression and cover for other units.
+This dead space “that is not covered by other weapons systems would provide the enemy the opportunity to penetrate friendly lines”(MCWP 3-15.1, pg.6-12) and may endanger the CSW system altogether, ultimately failing in its role of suppression and cover for other units.

 With this in mind, it’s clear that the tactical fragility of CSW platforms necessitates their careful application and deployment in order to ease as much of the burden on supporting/supported forces as possible.
 This Includes the logistical planning needed to keep a gun section mission effective, as well as accounting for what kind of battle rhythm is to be expected and how it will affect the CSW system operators and their support in the near and long term.
 The need for this careful employment makes the use of Dakka into less of a universal solution, and more of a specialized tool to be employed where possible.